PriyankaKhire/ProgrammingPracticePython/Load Balancing/README.md

 run the client, you will see the requests getting distributed amongst servers.</br>
 To add new server, just copy paste data in one of the server files and just change name to ServerN</br>
 where N is the number of the server you are adding, you can add upto 10 servers</br>
-add the server on the fly when approch1 is running, you will see the con of the approch</br>
+add the server on the fly when approch1 is running, you will see the drawback of the approch</br>